Twprcntmlk/CapStoneProject/README.md

 * [Front End Routes](https://github.com/Twprcntmlk/CapStoneProject/wiki/Frontend-Routes)
 * [User Stories](https://github.com/Twprcntmlk/CapStoneProject/wiki/User-Stories)

-YGO Gatcha Game is a fullstack Postgres, Flask, React, Node app that lets the user explore rentals all around the world and book them

-As noted above, YGO Gatcha Game is a fullstack Postgres, Flask, React, Node application.
-The majority of the application logic occurs within front end's Redux store and its interactions with the Google Maps Javascript API via the react-google-maps library.
-YGO Gatcha Game uses pure css for styling components.

-The backend serves the frontend, responds to frontend requests, and fetches data from the Postgres database.

 ## Frontend Overview
 YGO Gatcha Game is very frontend heavy application.
 It makes extensive use of 3rd-party APIs and resources to create a dynamic and data-rich experience.
 Below are the frontend technologies that make this application possible.